Principal Graduation Events

 Students will receive information on preparing for the portrait sitting upon registration.

-In preparation for General Studies Class Day and University Commencement, you are required to complete the Senior Survey, also known as the Blue Card survey.
-The survey is an opportunity for you to give us important information such as the correct pronunciation of your name for the ceremony and the address to which we should send your copy of The Owl, the GS alumni magazine.
+In preparation for General Studies Class Day and University Commencement, students are required to complete the Class Day Registration and Graduation Survey, also known as the Blue Card survey.
+The survey is an opportunity for students to provide important information such as the correct pronunciation of their name for Class Day, as well as after-graduation contact information and plans.

 The survey takes about five minutes to complete.
-Commencement tickets and grad packets cannot be released until the Senior Survey has been completed.
+Graduation packets cannot be released until the Class Day Registration and Graduation Survey has been completed.

 Graduation Kick-Off Event

-Open only to those who have applied for May and October graduation and February grads.
+Open only to those who have applied for May or October graduation and February graduates.

-Presentation of degree candidates to the President and assembled faculty and guests.
+Presentation of degree candidates to the president and assembled faculty and guests.
 Following the ceremony, a reception will be held until noon.
+Full information.

 St. Paul's Chapel